 Dividing your property when you split up (“Relationship property”)

 The Property (Relationships) Act 1976 deals with how the property of married couples, civil union partners and de facto couples is divided when a relationship ends.
-The Act covers a relationship ending because of a break-up, but it can also cover a relationship ending because of the death of a spouse or partner.
+The Act covers a relationship ending because of a break-up, but it can also cover a relationship ending because of the death of a partner.